 Adapted from the strategy used in MIT’s 2.009 Product Design Process Capstone, competitive collaboration allows our staff to quickly take ideas further than any brainstorm.
-Part hackathon and part R&D, this process throws our staff into design teams that collaboratively create multiple mockups/prototypes that are evaluated in a competition format.
+Part hackathon and part R&D, this process throws our staff into design teams who collaboratively create multiple mockups/prototypes that are evaluated in a competition format.

 Here’s the setup:

 Your output is only as good as your input.
 Most competent design consultancies will suggest some sort of research phase to determine product requirements.
+The goal of this research isn’t to fully define all of the specific product requirements, but instead to put a framework in place for making design trade-offs.

 At M3 Design, we feel like this is the 21st century version of the brainstorm’s Pugh Chart.
 It serves 2 purposes.